harshitrajsinha/learn-js/Functions/functions.md

 # Definition
 * Generic definition - Set of instructions that take certain arguments as input, process them and return an output.
 * Arguments are passed to the function by value => any change in the value of the parameters inside function scope will not affect the arguments passed.
-However, this is not true in case of objects and arrays since the parameters are going to reference the same objects and arrays. `See example-1`
+However, this is not true in case of objects and arrays since the parameters are going to reference the same objects and arrays. `See example-1`.
+* Function declarations are hoisted i.e. function can be called before the function definition is written.
 * **Methods** - Function used as property of an object.

 # Types of function